 Live chat, email, phone, FAQ

-Home Chef wins this comparison because it offers the best overall customer support features including an app, you can choose your delivery day each week, and there are more recipes and extras on the menu each week.
+Home Chef wins this comparison because it offers the best overall customer support, you can choose your delivery day each week, and there are more recipes and extras on the menu each week.

-Having super responsive customer support is essential when you use a meal delivery service in case you want to change your order contents, delivery day, or any other detail about your weekly order.
+Having responsive customer support is essential when you use a meal delivery service, especially in case you have any questions about changing your order contents, delivery day, or any other detail about your weekly order.
 After all, meal services are about adding convenience to your daily life, and Home Chef has your back.

-Purple Carrot’s meal kits are in two or four servings, and its prepared meals are in one serving, so its menu is better for singles or couples wanting to add more plants to their weekly diet.
-Plus, if this were a comparison of ingredient quality and plant-based options – Purple Carrot would win by a mile!
+Purple Carrot’s menu is best for singles or couples wanting more plants in their diet.
+Its meal kits come in 2 or 4 servings, and its prepared meals are single-serving.
+If this were a comparison of ingredient quality and plant-based options – Purple Carrot would win by a mile!

 Home Chef uses multiple delivery carriers, including FedEx, Veho, AxelHire, and CDL, depending on the region you live in.
 If you want to find out which carrier is used in your zip code, you can contact customer service via the Home Chef app, live chat, phone, or email.

-Yes.
-Home Chef offers fully prepared meals in its add-on section.
+No, but Home Chef does offer fully prepared extras in its add-on section.
 You can find fully prepared ingredients like proteins, veggies, or mixed salads.
-The main menu offers easy prep recipes that require five to 10 minutes prep before you pop them in the oven or on the grill.
+The main menu offers easy prep recipes that require 5 to 10 minutes prep before you pop them in the oven or on the grill.

 Purple Carrot is a 100% plant-based meal delivery service.
+You’ll find zero animal products on its menu.
 All meals are prepared with veggies as the bulk content and star flavors of each recipe on the menu.
 The entire menu changes each week and includes Mediterranean, Indian, Mexican, and Asian-inspired flavors.
 You can customize your meals to be gluten-free, soy-free, or high-protein.